sheraf93/super_maps_pointer/README.md

 # SUPER MAPS POINTER

-Super maps pointer is yet another game intended to upgrade for geography skills :earth_africa: while having fun :smile:
+Super maps pointer is yet another game intended to upgrade your geography skills :earth_africa: while having fun! :smile:

 ### With what technologies?